jy615/newsproject/README.md

-# News Website
+# :earth_asia:News Website
-:newspaper: A news web application that displays news with different categories.
+ A news web application that displays news with different categories.
 The user can subscribe to the website if they want to!
 The template was built with React and news API.

 # Getting Started
 ![Wireframe](wireframe.png)